brianbirir/infinite-scroll-demo/README.md

 Demo of Infinite scroll in React based on https://www.darrencoxall.com/react/intersection-observer-component/ with a few adjustments.

+## What are the adjustments?

+- Adding a loading state that displays a UI feedback when data is loading.

 ## Available Scripts

 In the project directory, you can run: